-Hawthorn resumes walk-in services
+Hawthorn walk-in hours

-The Hawthorn Walk-in Center has resumed walk-in services during limited hours of Monday through Friday, 9 a.m.-2 p.m.
-Even during these times, individuals who need help are still encouraged to call the Washington County Crisis Line at 503-291-9111 before going to Hawthorn.
+The Hawthorn Walk-in Center offers walk-in services during limited hours of Monday through Friday, 9 a.m.-2 p.m.
+Even during these times, individuals who need help are encouraged to call the Washington County Crisis Line at 503-291-9111 before going to Hawthorn.
 The line is answered every day, 24 hours a day, by trained professionals who can help decide the best option for care.
 This may include providing assistance by phone, referring to other services, arranging a mobile team crisis response, or referring the person to Hawthorn.

 If you live in Washington County and are currently in crisis call 503-291-9111.